Home > Anger > 5 Anger Management Techniques to Manage Anger

 The need for anger management should always be a priority, in order to stay physically and mentally healthy.
-You should be able to channel your anger positively and express yourself in a healthier manner.
+You should be able to manage anger in a healthy manner and channel your anger positively.

 Anger management is a skill that allows you to recognize and control your anger, take action and deal with it productively.
 It’s about learning to respond better when angry and calm you down in a matter of minutes.
 It isn’t about suppression but about the appropriate expression of anger.

 Learn to recognize warning signs.
 It’s a common misconception that anger has a sudden onset and comes with no warning.
 However, that is untrue and each person has their own personal warning signs.
 They include clenching of fists, knots in the stomach, restlessness, breathing rapidly or even feeling hot.
-Since anger can often be caused in a split second, it’s best to cultivate this habit over time.
+It’s best to cultivate this habit over time.
 Get more in tune with your body and understand its reactions and responses to stress and anger.
+A simple way to tune into your body is meditation and mindfulness which can help manage anger.
 As a result, you may be able to respond better and effectively control your temper.

 Practice relaxation techniques.
-If you can quickly calm yourself down and relax when angry, you’ll be able to manage your anger.
+Relaxation techniques such as meditation are a great way to bring balance to your mind and body.
+If you can quickly calm yourself down and relax when angry, you’ll be able to manage anger with ease.
 There are a few simple ways to do so:

 - Focus on your breathing, by taking deep breaths and allowing your body to regain normalcy.